Drazzizzi/Plex-Discord-Media-Updates/README.md

 `show_episode_count_per_show` = `True`

-Choose whether to show the number of new episodes for each individual show in the TV Show embed title.
+Choose whether to show the number of new episodes for each individual show in the TV Show embed.

 ---